Marella Dream Cruise Ship Review

 The first place we wanted to explore was our cabin so we headed for deck 5.

-What is an Outside Plus Cabin like on the Thomson Dream Cruise Ship?
+What is an Outside Plus Cabin like on the Marella Dream Cruise Ship?

 We were very impressed with the size of the cabin, in fact we have cruised many times and this was definitely the biggest outside cabin we had ever had.
 It had a decent sized square window, really comfortable double bed, large sofa and plenty of storage.
 Our cabin stewardess Yatiel kept us entertained with her different towel animals most days and we particularly enjoyed coming back to find a dog watching the TV.
 There were also tea and coffee facilities that were replenished every day.
 There was also a mini bar at an extra cost and a fridge.